Code-Institute-Submissions/b1ndark-project3/README.md

   11. Go down to Deployment method and select GitHub
   12. Connect to your GitHub and enter the repository
   13. Once is connected you can either have automatic or manual deployment
-  14. Choose your prefered one by pressing deploy
+  14. Choose your preferred one by pressing deploy

 [Back to the top](#blackjack-game)